adlai/war-is-peace/README.md

  and some of them might already be dead.
 The tool I will build might notify me, after enough time that I won't bother their families, either; it would not do any good.

+## Org-Mode

+Please consider whether orgmode would be superior to markdown.